gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    and speeding up any higher layer management of the failure.

    Critical, non-recoverable and immediately fatal:
-   : If the DTLS connection fails so that no furhter data can be proteced (i.e. either sent or recevied) with maintained security and establishing a new DTLS connection will not address the failure then the protection engine will have to indicate this to the SCTP implementation so it can perform a one sides SCTP association
+   : If the DTLS connection fails so that no further data can be protected (i.e. either sent or received) with maintained security and establishing a new DTLS connection will not address the failure then the protection engine will have to indicate this to the SCTP implementation so it can perform a one sides SCTP association